CenturyLinkCloud/APIDocs/Getting Started/api-v20-overview.md

     </tr>
     <tr>
       <td>403</td>
       <td>FORBIDDEN.
-Sent if the requests violates the security demands of the service.</td>
+Sent if the request violates the security demands of the service.</td>
     </tr>
     <tr>
       <td>404</td>